 It comes down to three key elements: people, process, and tools.
 You need all three for a secure multi-cloud environment.

-As a managed detection and response (MDR) provider, Alert Logic helps support your multi-cloud strategy.
+As a managed detection and response (MDR) provider, Alert Logic helps support create a strategy for your multi-cloud environment.
 Our SOC provides 24/7 security monitoring by GIAC-certified security analysts using state-of-the-art technology.
 Our SaaS-based platform easily integrates into your environment and analyzes network traffic and more than 140 billion log messages each day, providing comprehensive coverage across your attack surface.
 And Alert Logic’s dedicated research team is continually focused on the development of new and innovative technology to maintain pace with the ever-changing threat landscape.